 Could Rishi Sunak replace Liz Truss as PM?

-Richmond MP struggled to convince fellow Tories he was right man to lead economic revival and unite the party but his dire warnings have been entirely vindicated by disastrous reign of Liz Truss
+Richmond MP struggled to convince fellow Tories he was right man to lead economic revival this summer but his dire warnings have been entirely vindicated by disastrous and short-lived reign of Liz Truss

 Rishi Sunak’s resignation from government alongside Sajid Javid on 5 July triggered a landslide that saw more than 50 Conservative ministers follow suit over a chaotic 40-hour period that finally brought an end to Boris Johnson’s scandal-plagued premiership.